 (9) Worker E should have stopped the work when the lid floated and the hiss of inside air leak was heard.
-However, due to a lack of a set hold point (point to stop work), he could not recognize the incidents as abnormal and considered that he could remove the remaining bolts and open the lid without causing any problem.
+However, due to a lack of setting hold points (points to stop work), he could not recognize the incidents as abnormal and considered that he could remove the remaining bolts and open the lid without causing any problem.

 The work was continued from the failure to recognize the lid's floating and a hissing noise of inside air leak at the time when the bolts of the lid of the storage container was loosened as abnormality attributable to the gas generated through radiolysis.
-This is because nothing more than the contamination test was done as a response to the incidents by the judgement of the workers due to the lack of a set hold point, and as a result the work was continues without re-examining the work plan.
+This is because nothing more than the contamination test was done as a response to the incidents by the judgement of the workers due to the lack of setting hold points.
+As a result, the work was continued without re-examining the work plan.
 Therefore, improved procedures of the "Consideration of Work Contents" need to be included in the Article 16, Part 2 of the Operational Safety Program, "Radiation Work Plan", when it is formulated.

-(5) Even though the workers wore half-face masks during the work to check the inside of the storage container in accordance with the work plan, they inhaled and took in scattered radioactive material because they did not assume the burst of the resin bags (causes concerning the work plan relate to (3) 7).
+(5) Even though the workers wore half-face masks during the work to check the inside of the storage container in accordance with the work plan, they inhaled and took in scattered radioactive material because they did not anticipate the burst of the resin bags (causes concerning the work plan relate to (3) 7).

-(II) Radiation exposure could be avoided when the whole body including the working wear and face was contaminated due to the burst of the resin bags by taking emergency steps to prevent the nuclear fuel material etc. having adhered to the skin from entering the inside of the half-face mask by sweat etc. However, as the Oarai Research and Development Center had not set clear procedures of emergency treatment, Worker E stayed where he had stood at the time of the occurrence of the accident until he exited the room in order not to expand contamination in the room, without taking measures such as wiping and fixing (containment of) the contaminated parts and tightening the strings of the masks.
+(1) Radiation exposure could have been avoided when the whole body including the working gears and face were contaminated due to the burst of the resin bags by taking emergency steps to prevent the nuclear fuel material etc. having adhered to the skin from entering the inside of the half-face mask by sweat etc. However, as the Oarai Research and Development Center had not set clear procedures of emergency treatment, Worker E stayed where he had stood at the time of the occurrence of the accident until he exited the room in order not to expand contamination in the room, without taking measures such as wiping off and fixing (containment of) the contaminated parts or tightening the strings of the masks.

-(I) Advice by the staff of the Reprocessing Radiation Control Section on wiping and fixing (containment of) the contaminated parts such as the face at the time of contamination test, replacing the half-face masks and changing special working wears would lead to the prevention of exposure.
+(1) Advice by the staff of the Reprocessing Radiation Control Section on wiping off and fixing (containment of) the contaminated parts such as the face at the time of contamination, replacing the half-face masks and changing special working wears would have led to the prevention of exposure.
 However, he did not advise on wiping and fixing (containment of) contamination at parts such as the face, prioritizing replacing the half-face masks as there was no clear procedures of emergency treatment set at the Oarai Research and Development Center.

-12 The Director of the Fukushima Fuels and Materials Department should have set the greenhouse in as short a time as possible when there was necessity to set a greenhouse for make the workers exit the room.
-However, due to the failure to assume the possibility of the accident of contamination spreading throughout the room in PFRF requiring setting a greenhouse, it took time to procure material and set the greenhouse.
+(12) The Director of the Fukushima Fuels and Materials Department should have set up the greenhouse in as short a time as possible when there was necessity to set a greenhouse for workers to exit the room.
+However, they failed to anticipate the possibility of the accident of contamination spreading throughout the room in PFRF which requires setting up of a greenhouse.
+They were only ready for minor events, such as spot contamination induced by the pinhole of the glove.
+Thus it took time to procure material and set up the greenhouse.